La-guajolota/Horno_reflujo/README.md

 The SMD Reflow Oven enables:

 - Soldering SMD components using solder paste and configurable thermal profiles.
-- Processing PCBs up to 15x15 cm.
 - Real-time temperature curve control to prevent defects.
-- Management of toxic vapors with an integrated ventilation system.
-- Intuitive interface with a touchscreen for operation and monitoring.
+PID controller include.

 **Project Status:**
 This is currently a simple but functional demo.
 Core features work, but the system is under active development and improvements are planned.